 This newly conceptualized gallery breathes new life into the Museum’s collection, as it delves into the period’s taste for understated luxury and the social, economic, and political forces that led the Netherlands to such wealth and prestige during the 17th century.

-The expansion and reinstallation of The Featheringill Gallery was made possible by the City of Birmingham and the following generous supporters: Camille Butrus, Mrs. Peter G. Smith, The Cather Family Foundation, Mel and Linda Cleveland, and Patrick Cather
+The expansion and reinstallation of The Featheringill Gallery was made possible by the City of Birmingham, the Robert Lehman Foundation, Inc., and the following generous supporters: Camille Butrus, Mrs. Peter G. Smith, The Cather Family Foundation, Mel and Linda Cleveland, and Patrick Cather